 7.1.2019Record breaking 2018 for EV market

-The UK has enjoyed a record year for electric vehicle sales, with more than 60,000 plug-in models sold during 2018.
-A total of 60,155 EVs were registered between January and December 2018 according to the latest figures from the Society of Motor Manufacturers and Traders (SMMT).
+The UK has enjoyed a record year for electric vehicle sales, with almost 60,000 plug-in models sold during 2018.
+A total of 59,912 EVs were registered between January and December 2018 according to the latest figures from the Society of Motor Manufacturers and Traders (SMMT).

 The December - and end of year - figures have been revealed today (Monday 7th January), with almost 5,500 EVs registered in the last month of 2018.
 This represents the second largest EV market share seen in the UK at 3.8% - not far off August 2018's record of 4.2%.